FRIBOURG, Switzerland (AP) – Milovan Rajevac wants to create football history as the first man to lead Qatar to the World Cup.

 ''There's no additional pressure,'' Rajevac said. ''Football is like that, everything is pressure.
 You need to be very calm to do your work properly.
 We try to channel that pressure into a positive performance.''

-Rajevac dismissed Qatar's links to corruption allegations, and suggestions it ''bought'' the World Cup, that have tarnished the image of FIFA and its leaders.
+He dismissed Qatar's links to corruption allegations, and suggestions it ''bought'' the World Cup, that have tarnished the image of FIFA and its leaders.

-''I have heard something, but really I'm not thinking about that,'' he said. ''I don't have enough information and I'm not so interested in that part, because I'm thinking about my team.''
+''I have heard something but really I'm not thinking about that,'' Rajevac said. ''I don't have enough information and I'm not so interested in that part, because I'm thinking about my team.''

-Rajevac also is untroubled by Qatar's searing heat, having worked there before, as well as in Ghana and Saudi Arabia.
+He's also untroubled by Qatar's searing heat, having worked there before.
+His previous two jobs were also in Ghana and Saudi Arabia.

 ''Qatar is really investing a lot, this is the target - to build an excellent team for Qatar so it can represent the country at the highest level.

 ''I came here for a long time to build a team and qualify for the World Cup,'' he said.

 And how many bonus dollars are written into his contract for accomplishing that mission?